metacpan/metacpan-cpan-extracted/distros/R/RDF-RDFa-Generator/README.pod

 =item C<< $gen->nodes($model) >>

-Provides triple-laden XML::LibXML::Elements to be added to a document.
+Provides triple-laden L<XML::LibXML::Elements> to be added to a document.
-$model is an RDF::Trine::Model object providing the triples.
-If called in list context, returns a list of XML::LibXML::Element objects which can be added to a document; otherwise returns an XML::LibXML::NodeList containing a list of such elements.
+$model is an L<Attean::QuadModel> (where the graph name is not used) object providing the triples.
+If called in list context, returns a list of L<XML::LibXML::Element> objects which can be added to a document; otherwise returns an L<XML::LibXML::NodeList> containing a list of such elements.

 Can also be called as a class method.
 See C<create_document> for details.